atgenomix/deepvariant-on-spark/docs/deepvariant-on-spark-quick-start-dataproc.md

 ## Initialize DeepVariant-on-Spark (DOS)

 DeepVariant-on-Spark leverage Ansible to deploy SeqPiper and related packages to DataProc Cluster.
+For password-less deployment, your SSH key should be added by using `ssh-add`.
 When the cluster has been launched completely, you can login the terminal of the master via Google Cloud Platform or the following command:

 ```
+ssh-add -K <your SSH Key>
 gcloud compute ssh --ssh-flag="-A" my-dos-m --zone="us-west1-b"
 ```